-Further consideration of appropriate locations for diver rafts will be given to maximise the benefit these might bring to the species within the landscape.
+Further consideration of appropriate locations for rafts would be given to maximise the benefit these might bring to both diver species and common scoter within the landscape.
 This will consider all information available from the developments in the surrounding areas.
-Further field survey would be required to assess any proposed locations to gauge their suitability for diver rafts to be installed along with landowner agreement for the works.
+Further field survey would be required to assess any proposed locations to gauge their suitability for rafts to be installed along with landowner agreement for the works.